cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ```

 Note: the `floor` operation got replaced by `shl` in the compiled code, which implicitly performs `floor` in its input parameters.

+When the same constant array is declared multiple times, just a single copy gets created by the compiler.

 ### Constants representing built-in icons